Leelu55/Articulus/README.md

 - [x] PlayerScreen: show user the right article and give feedback for each chosen article
 - [x] include share button in FinishedScreen with android intent to share results in messenger
 - [x] make list items on StartCreen clickable, onClick show article
+- [x] don't show hints more than once

 #### Content Creation